openssl/tools/HOWTO-make-a-release.md

 ## Make sure that the source is up to date

 The person doing the release and the reviewer should both sanity-check the source to be released at this point.
-Checks to consider includes building and verify that make test passes on multiple plaforms - Linux, Windows, etc.
+Checks to consider include building and verify that make test passes on multiple plaforms - Linux, Windows, etc.